 State statutes and Board of Trustees' policies permit the System to lend its securities to broker/dealers with a simultaneous agreement to return the collateral for the same securities in the future.
 The System is presently involved in a securities lending program with major brokerage firms.
 The System lends equity and fixed income securities for varying terms and receives a fee based on the loaned securities' value.
+The System reports the gross loan fee income earned as investment income on the combining statement of changes in fiduciary net position.
 During a loan, the System continues to receive dividends and interest as the owner of the loaned securities.
-The brokerage firms pledge collateral securities consisting of U.S. government and agency securities, mortgage-backed securities issued by a U.S. government agency, corporate bonds, and equities.
+The brokerage firms pledge collateral securities consisting of U.S. government and agency securities, mortgagebacked securities issued by a U.S. government agency, corporate bonds, and equities.
 The collateral value must be equal to at least 102% to 109% of the loaned securities' value, depending on the type of collateral security.